-Today, in our series on bespoke shoes, where shoemaker Amara hark Weber makes a pair of bespoke shoe from start to finish, we’ll talk all about the little gritty details that make bespoke shoes so unique.
+Today, in our series on bespoke shoes, where shoemaker Amara Hark Weber makes a pair of bespoke shoes from start to finish, we’ll talk all about the little gritty details that make bespoke shoes so unique.
 It’s about dying the sole edges, waxing the soles, hammering in the last little nails, and so forth.
 In a word, it’s all about finishing, and how you finish a shoe makes a unique difference.

 Today’s installment in our series is the last of the shoemaking process, and then, we can see how they fit and what we do in a try-on stage.
 If you’re joining us middle of the story, you can find the complete playlist here.